moonthought/moonthought.github.io/content/posts/true-readability-doesnt-exist-and-youll-feel-when-it-really-is.md

 +++
-title = "True readability doesn't exist!
+title = "True code readability doesn't exist!
 But you'll feel when it really is" date = 2023-10-28T17:06:21+03:00 draft = false
 +++